TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Related Work

-These two advanced works schedule GPU memory in tensor granularity and solve the problems of compatibility.
-However, comparing to TENSILE, neither of these prior works are designed for multiple dynamic workloads.
-We take Capuchin as an example to explain it.
-In an environment with multiple workloads, influenced by the multiple workloads, the GPU usage fluctuates aperiodically, which causes the operators' latency and tensor access pattern to keep changing.
-Since the Capuchin makes a scheduling plan based on the observed tensor access pattern, it can not adjust the plan to fit the fluctuation of the tensor access pattern.
-Also, each works above only considered the tensor access in a single iteration.
-For example, the updated parameters' accesses at the end of the iteration can not be swapped in proactively.
-Thus, these parameters can only be swapped in passively at the next iteration with an additional time overhead.
+These two advanced works schedule GPU memory in tensor granularity and solve compatibility problems.
+However, compared to TENSILE, neither of these prior works can solve the three problems we propose in Section I. We take Capuchin as an example to explain it.

+In an environment with multiple workloads, influenced by multiple workloads, the GPU usage fluctuates irregularly, which causes the operators' latency and tensor access pattern to keep changing, so the scheduling plan must be able to be kept updating iteratively.
+Capuchin makes a fixed scheduling plan once at the first epoch based on the observed tensor access pattern in the 'Passive Mode', which is not feasible because the latency of the operator varies with the dynamic load of multiple jobs.
+Especially when a job launches, the GPU usage will change drastically and cause the initial scheduling plan to lose efficacy.
+Capuchin has not enough ability to adjust the plan to fit the fluctuation of the tensor access pattern in multiple dynamic workload scenarios.
+This can be proved by \autoref{fig:Overhead Analysis of Capuchin}, the time cost of 'wait for tensors ready' increases with the number of workloads.

+The 'Passive Mode' also causes the cold-starting discussed problem in \autoref{Introduction}.
+According to the 'first iteration cost' of \autoref{fig:Overhead Analysis of Capuchin}, this unexpected eviction causes the time cost of the first iteration increases since passive swap-out causes the computation to block.

+Also, Capuchin and other works above only considered the tensor access in a single iteration.
+For example, the updated parameters' accesses at the end of the iteration can not be swapped proactively.
+Thus, these parameters can only be swapped passively at the next iteration with an additional time overhead.
+As shown in \autoref{fig:Overhead Analysis of Capuchin}, the passive eviction takes 32.1\% of the overall time cost.
+Most of these evictions are caused by the memory peak caused by the unexpected swap-in across iterations.